 - Representation of Alabama death row inmate in post-conviction proceedings.

 - Representation of D.C.
-Appleseed in proposed legislation related to healthcare insurance.
+Appleseed in litigation legislation related to healthcare insurance reform.

 - Representation of Sudanese lawyer in political asylum application.